Articles About Calendar (88)

 First Quarter Moon

-The First Quarter Moon is a primary Moon phase when we can see exactly half of the Moon's surface illuminated.
-If it is the left or right half, depends on where you are on Earth.
+The 1st Quarter Moon is a primary Moon phase when we can see exactly half of the Moon's surface lit up.
+Which half depends on where you are on Earth.

 Leap Day February 29

 The Islamic Calendar

 The Gregorian calendar was first introduced in 1582, however, different countries changed from the Julian Calendar at different times.
 Why were some days skipped?